Here's How to Honor a Loved One With Jewelry [PHOTOS]

 My emotions are mixed depending on the day, but I'm so honored to be the caretaker of her jewelry.
 Her pieces remind me of little moments with her.
 Growing up, she would get dressed up every day with makeup and bright lipstick, spray her favorite perfume on, and then put on her wedding rings.
 Her rings completed her.
 She liked to stand out and was not afraid to be a trendsetter.
 She was confident and comfortable with who she was.
 Wearing her jewelry helps me remember all that about her.

-Any advice for someone that would like to customize their loved one's jewelry?
+Any advice for someone who wants to reimagine their loved one's jewelry?

 - Don't let something so meaningful sit stored away in a box.
 Allow the memories of your loved one to shine on forever.